srivathsanps-quantum/srivathsanps-quantum/README.md

-- 👋 Hi, I’m @srivathsanps-quantum
+- 👋 Hi, I’m Srivathsan Poyyapakkam Sundar and my username is @srivathsanps-quantum
-- 👀 I’m interested in quantum algorithms for chemistry applications
+- 👀 I’m interested in developing quantum algorithms for chemistry applications
 - 🌱 I’m currently learning to code variational quantum eigensolver and phase estimation algorithm
 - 💞️ I’m looking to collaborate with people interested in quantum chemistry and computing
 - 📫 You can reach me out on my Linkedin Profile "https://www.linkedin.com/in/srivathsan-poyyapakkam-sundar-50545534/"